Becoming You With Julie

 Instructions

-• Dice and chop the first six ingredients: onion, celery, green or red pepper, carrot, garlic cloves, and jalapeño.
+• Chop the onion, celery, pepper, carrot, garlic, and jalapeño.

-• Heat a large, heavy-bottomed stockpot to medium-high and place the diced vegetables inside.
-Add 1–2 tablespoons of water, stirring to combine.
+• Heat a large heavy-bottomed pot over medium-high.
+Add the vegetables with 1–2 tablespoons of water.
 Reduce heat to medium-low.

-• Add the bouillon if using and add a tablespoon or two of water/stock as needed so the vegetables don’t become dry.
-Stir frequently and cook until the onions become translucent.
-This usually takes about 10 minutes.
+• Add bouillon (if using) and a little more water or stock as needed so the vegetables don’t dry out.
+Cook, stirring often, until the onions are translucent — about 10 minutes.

 • Add crushed tomatoes, tomato paste, and water or stock.
-Combine.
+Stir to combine.

 • Add in the beans and hominy.
 Stir gently.